 Information is also available on the website we maintain, www.wbgardens.com.au and recently all our newsletters from 1992 to the present have been loaded onto this site.
 Our quarterly newsletter covers a wide range of issues that publicize and promote our heritage garden.

 A series of talks, workshops and discussions held in Scoborios Shed on the first Wednesday of each month has been most informative and has provided the opportunity to get to know others who share our interest and passion for gardens.

-We value the links we have with like minded organizations.
+We value the links we have with like-minded organizations.
 The Society for growing Australian Plants, The Warrnambool and District Historical Society, Triton Woodworkers, Rotary and many others have had input to our activities.

-More formally Wannon Water worked jointly with us to maintain the water wise garden and TAFE, with its Children’s’ Services courses and Horticultural programs has worked in cooperation with the Gardens to our mutual advantage.
+More formally Wannon Water worked jointly with us to maintain the water wise garden and TAFE, with its Children’s’ Services courses and Horticultural programs have worked in cooperation with the Gardens to our mutual advantage.

 Cooperation can occur on many levels and the most critical is the willing cooperation of members of the committee.
 I have been fortunate to work with a great group of people and to have a dedicated and talented secretary in Mandy King.

 Last month we remembered past committee members – foundation secretary Isobel Jones and past treasurer Kathy Wicherson and dedicated two trees to their memory.
 They made a huge contribution to the Gardens.

 We could not function effectively without the cooperation of the great team that work with Curator John Sheely in the Gardens, nor without the support of Warrnambool City Council.
 Last year, in addition to Jazz in the Gardens and the Australia Day celebrations, there were more than eighty events in the Gardens.